Shengguang Wu

 Research Interests

-Enabling AI agents to continually self-improve - to actively adapt to new information (data) and novel task objectives, as efficiently as an exceptional human learner.
+Enabling AI agents to learn from interactions and continually self-improve — actively adapting to new information and novel tasks.

 Multimodal Grounding & Reasoning: